UK guide by CompareBanks: Find the best secured small business loans for your SME, using this review.

 Unfortunately, 53% of all small businesses report using credit cards to finance their business, 4 and 17% of new small businesses report using credit cards to finance their start-up, not just make certain types of purchases.

-Myth 4 — I have to take on a lot of debt in order to finance substantial purchases like property or heavy machinery.
+Myth 4 — I have to take on a lot of debt in order to finance substantial purchases

-- Make a cash purchase (this may need some patience as you save up).
+- Make a cash purchase (this may need some patience as you save up)

-- Instead of making unaffordable monthly payments or purchasing more stuff than you need, just rent the equipment or the space.
+- Instead of making unaffordable monthly payments or purchasing more stuff than you need, just rent the equipment or the space

 Leading secured business loans for small businesses: The Verdict